-In recent years, a variety of clinical trials have shown that RNAi drugs targeting pathogenic genes have great potential for treating diseases which have plagued humans for decades.
-The use of AAV vectors to express the down-regulation of shRNA gene expression, compared with other methods, can control the target gene of living animals for a long-lasting time, and is also a commonly used method of living animal gene research.
-H1, U6 promoters are most commonly used to transcribe small interfering RNA fragments.
-Researchers believe that the H1 promoter shows less toxicity and the results of RNAi interference experiments are more reliable.
+In recent years, several trials have shown that RNAi drugs targeting disease-causing genes have great potential for the treatment of human diseases.
+In contrast to other methods, the use of AAV vectors to express shRNA to cause down-regulation of gene expression can regulate target genes in live animals for a long time, which is a common method for genetic studies in live animals. h1, U6 promoters are commonly used to transcribe small interfering RNA fragments.
+Researchers believe that the H1 promoter is less toxic and could lead to more reliable results in RNAi interference experiments.

 PackGene provides library numbers for shRNA target genes and required vectors.
 In addition, we offer target design, mapping and vector construction.
 If the target has not been validated, we recommend selecting 2-3 more candidate targets.

 PackGene’s guaranteed quality with our free extra two designs: